usdigitalresponse/grants-ingest/README.md

 tflocal init -backend-config="local.s3.tfbackend" -reconfigure
 ```

-Once this command completes successfully, you use `tflocal` to "provision" mock infrastructure
+Once this command completes successfully, use `tflocal` to "provision" mock infrastructure in your LocalStack environment.
+This will create the llambda functions, so it requires the functions to be
-in your LocalStack environment, using the `local.tfvars` file provided by this repository:
+built first.
+Use `task build` to build the functions.
+Then use the `local.tfvars` file provided by this
-dfdf
+repository to provision the mock infrastructure:
 ```bash
 tflocal apply -var-file=local.tfvars
 ```